-The dome's cylindrical drum has three horizontal layers.
+The dome's drum has three visually distinct horizontal layers.
 Taking up the bottom two thirds of the drum, the base layer is surfaced with a polychromatic 6-pointed stellate lotus pattern that is articulated with coursing and bonding using two different colors of sandstone.
-Each shape in this pattern is embedded with a dark gray shale stylized flower symbol.
-The top layer of the dome's drum is a ring of dark brown stone muqarnas that appears like a ring of tiny corbel brackets set side by side to support a gigantic dome.
+Each shape in this pattern is embedded with a dark gray shale stylized flower symbol.1 The top layer of the dome's drum is a ring of dark brown stone muqarnas that appears like a ring of tiny corbel brackets set side by side to support a gigantic dome.
 A ring of white marble dressing with red sandstone trim divides the muqarnas layer from the base layer.
 Each layer is very different from the other, but they stack up into a single consistent transitional form to support the massive marble dome.

 Lowry, Glenn.
-"Humayun's Tomb: Form, Function and Meaning in Early Mughal Architecture."
+"Humayun's Tomb: Form, Function, and Meaning in Early Mughal Architecture."
 Muqarnas 4, (1987): 133-48.

 Nizamuddin Urban Renewal Initiative.
 "Restoring Mausoleum’s Terrace 2008-10."